griga23/shoe-store/lab1.md

 ### 8. Tables with Primary Key

-Flink allows you to define primary key for your table.
-Primary key is a column that is unique for each record.
+Flink allows you to define a primary key for your table.
+The primary key is a column whose value is unique for each record.

-Let's create a new table that will store unique customers only
+Let's create a new table that will store unique customers only.
 ```
 CREATE TABLE shoe_customers_keyed(
   customer_id STRING,